TerisaManuel/Tech-Background/02-projects/README.md

 **Built with:** Google AI Studio

-I used AI-assisted tools to bring this idea to life — describing what I wanted, testing outputs, fixing issues, and refining in real time.
+- Used AI-assisted tools to bring the idea to life
+- Described what I wanted and iterated based on results
+- Tested outputs and fixed issues in real time

-No step-by-step tutorial.
-No hand-holding.
+- No tutorials or step-by-step guides

-Just a problem, the tools, and persistence.

-That’s the same mindset I bring to IT support:
+**Approach:**
-- break problems down
+- Break problems down
-- test solutions
+- Test solutions
-- keep going until it works
+- Keep iterating until it works

 </details>